Sahil-k1509/AskMeNow/README.md

 # AskMeNow
-'AskMeow' is a quizzing website where you can create an account and login to play a quizzing game.
+'AskMeNow' is a quizzing website where you can create an account and login to play a quizzing game.

 ## Here is a guide and description to get you started:
 - You can create your account or login if already have an account.
 In case, you forget password, there is provision to change it.